aseslamian/Det-SLAM/README.md

 # Det-SLAM
-Det-SLAM is a visual SLAM system that is robust in dynamic scenarios for RGB-D inputs.
-It uses Detctron2 for semantic segmentation and moving object detection.
+Det-SLAM which uses Detectron2 and ORB-SLAM3 as a visual SLAM systems to mitigate moving objects.
+This pre-processing algorithm make ORB-SLAM3 robust in highly dynamic senarios.

 ## How to run the code
 1- you need to install ORB-SLAM3 on ubuntu (I highly recommend to install ubuntu 18.04):